Portrait of Princess Saint Joanna

-The Portrait of Princess Saint Joana (Retrato da Princesa Santa Joana) is a painting attributed to Portuguese Renaissance artist Nuno Gonçalves.
+The Portrait of Princess Saint Joanna (Retrato da Princesa Santa Joana) is an oil on oakwood painting attributed to Portuguese Renaissance artist Nuno Gonçalves, from c.
+1472–1475.
+It is held in the Museu de Aveiro.
 It is believed to have been painted during the time when Joanna, Princess of Portugal was regent for her father, Afonso V of Portugal.